AryanRai/AcademicTestingSoftware-/README.md

 - Timed writing section
 - Auto-save functionality

+### 2. Sharing
+- Final URL can be shared
+- Data stored on server
+- Anyone with link can test answers

 ### 3. Security Features
 - Fullscreen mode enforcement during the test
 - Prevention of browser search/find functionality